-The paper CCPG application is considered a secondary application to be used for special circumstances.
-Special circumstances to use the paper CCPG application are determined on a case-by-case basis.
+Paper CCPG applications are a secondary application to be used for special circumstances as determined on a case-by-case basis by financial aid.

-Not everyone will qualify to complete the paper CCPG application because the qualifying income requirement is very low.
 Tax documents are required to verify qualifying income for the paper CCPG application.
-If the income requirements to complete the paper CCPG application are not met, the student will be required to fill out the FAFSA or CADAA which allows a higher qualifying income for CCPG eligibility.
+If the income requirements are not met, the student will be required to fill out the FAFSA or CADAA, which allows a higher qualifying income for CCPG eligibility.